-Here are 12 working-from-home tips for starters.
-Share your experience to help steer content on future WFH calendars.
+Here’s a set 12 working-from-home tips for starters.
+Share your experience to help steer content in future WFH calendars.
 (Your email won’t be shared or used for any other purpose.)
 Thank you!

 1. CHOOSE YOUR FOOTWEAR